SAP-samples/smart-co2nverter-ai/documentation/04-data-setup/AI-data-setup-overview.md

 # Categories

-One central aspect of our application are categories which are used to group the payments into logically beloning chinks and also can be helpful when calculating the CO2 factors.
+One central aspect of our application are categories which are used to group the payments into logically belonging chunks and also can be helpful when calculating the CO2 factors.
 Of course there can be different reasons, why you might want to use an existing category hierarchy or even define your own.
-On the other hand, chances are that the upfront defined categories will not ne really usefull if they do not match the banking transactions.
+On the other hand, chances are that the upfront defined categories will not be really useful if they do not match the banking transactions.

 Therefore, we want to show, how LLMs can be used to determine categories based on the actual data.
-The following is just a quick show of how such an approach might work in general.
+The following is just a brief show of how such an approach might work in general.
 But even so, it already shows some nice results.

 As a first step, we can simply take a more or less representative set of records and from those we need only the receiver of the bank transaction.
-If the receiver is not a fiels in yur records, the text might also be a candidate.
+If the receiver is not a field in your records, the text might also be a candidate.

-Then, with a prompt like the following, Chat-GPT can be asked to assign them to categories.
+Then, with a prompt like the following, ChatGPT can be asked to assign them to categories.
 The categories could be given, or as in the case below just left open.
-Chat-GPT returns
+ChatGPT returns

 ```
 The following is a list of receivers of my payments.
 Propose a categorization of those into a flat list of categories like "FOOD", "HEALTH", "MEDIA" and more.